At a Glance

 Subject to change

 If your student account shows a credit balance, you may be entitled to receive a refund.
-Student Accounts refunds the credit balance after verifying you are entitled to receive it.
+Student Accounts refund the credit balance after verifying you are entitled to receive it.

 If your account credit is the result of a Web or paper check, the university will wait 11 business days from the date your payment posts to your student account to process a refund.
 Learn more.